knuckleswtf/scribe/docs/documenting-endpoint-query-parameters.md

 }
 ```

-They will be included in the generated documentation text and example requests:
+The query parameters will be included in the generated documentation text and example requests:

 ![](images/endpoint-queryparams-1.png)